Ox Mountains – Including Slieve Gamph Hills

 Nearby Attractions

-- Carrowkeel Megalithic Complex – a short 30‑minute drive north, offering a cluster of passage tombs dating back to 3500 BC.
+- Carrowkeel Megalithic Complex – A 30-minute drive north, offering a cluster of passage tombs dating back to 3500 BC and aligned with the winter solstice.

-- Benbulben – the iconic table‑mountain west of the Ox range; the Benbulben Forest Walk provides a contrasting landscape of limestone cliffs and forest trails.
+- Benbulben – The iconic table-mountain west of the Ox range; the Benbulben Forest Walk provides a contrasting landscape of limestone cliffs and managed forest trails.